mrpappas/lab-rat/Organization/Partners/E-Space.md

 ## ✏️ Notes

-- [[054 'Changes In Latitudes, Changes In Attitudes']] Rocket Lab did not publicly disclose the customer but New Zealand government filings indicated E-Space was likely the customer.
+- [[054 - Changes In Latitudes, Changes In Attitudes]] Rocket Lab did not publicly disclose the customer but New Zealand government filings indicated E-Space was likely the customer.
 [Source](https://x.com/SpaceEquities/status/1846992995419333052)